raulcano/docker-ip2tor-shop/README.md

 __WARNING__: By doing this, you'll lose the address permanently, so be sure to make a backup of the ```tor``` folder if you want to reuse it at a later time.

-## What is the workflow to create a subscription to a Host bridge?
+## What is the workflow to create a (Raspiblitz) subscription to a Host bridge?
 Check the discussion in this thread.
-While things might have changed since then, the steps can be of help: https://github.com/rootzoll/raspiblitz/issues/1194#issuecomment-632075264
+While things might have changed since then, the steps can be of help to understand the API functions: https://github.com/rootzoll/raspiblitz/issues/1194#issuecomment-632075264

 To place the order and issue the first payment: